Setting up SQL*Plus on Windows

 Define a desktop shorcut

-Update - 2016These days I generally start SQL*Plus from a custom toolbar option in PL/SQL Developer.
+Update - 2016These days I use a custom toolbar option in PL/SQL Developer to launch a SQL*Plus window using the current database login credentials, and I use another one to run the current script in SQL*Plus.
 See my PL/SQL Developer Setup guide for how to do that.
 (TOAD and SQL Developer have similar options.)

 Set the shortcut properties